EvansWinner/Piltdown/README.md

   and mixing output with other strings (titles, general writing, etc.) to the user/other libraries.
 - Easy to use.
+- Portable with no dependencies other than basic Python 3
 - Just focused on the Twitter use case.
   Not a general solution to the *Grand ASCII-art Data Viz Problem*, which is never-ending.